nmeri17/suphle-docs/src/docs/v1/events/index.md

 ## Listening to events

 Event listeners can be POPOs or anything you want them to be.
 All that needs to be done is to plant them in the module's event manager, pairing them to an emittor and the event they're expected to handle.
 Event handlers receive emitted payload as-is, without meta information such as the emitting instance, etc. For this reason, Suphle doesn't interfere by enforcing a payload type.
 The emitter must document what type its consumers are expected to adhere to.

+Event binding is one of the earliest events that occurs during the application's lifetime, even before descriptor booting.

 ### Binding to single events